olelbis/pswg/README.md

                 -   Create function DefPick to generate random password based on predefined rule
                 -   Review constants
                 -   Parameter managment (need further work)

+-   18/03/2020  I'm a little busy in the latest weeks.
+As suggeted by Sfrisio i've switch from "math/rand" to "crypto/rand" but need to test it a little bit more.